 5. Your going home outfit after a c-section

-Again, the key here is loose fitting.
-Fact is, you won’t be able to wear your normal clothes the day you leave the hospital.
+Again, the key here is loose-fitting.
+Fact is, you won’t be able to wear your pre-pregnancy clothes the day you leave the hospital.
 But it is a day where there will be even more photos taken of you.
 You wanna look cute while still being comfortable and with little to no hassle.

-My winter going home outfit consisted of a pair of black maternity leggings, black maternity turtleneck shirt, and a light knit poncho that pretty much covered the whole thing up and still looked elegant.
+My winter going home outfit consisted of a pair of black maternity leggings, black maternity turtleneck shirt, and a light knit poncho that pretty much covered my swollen body up while still looking elegant.
 Black knee-high (flat-heeled) boots finished it off.
 It was perfect.

 For me, an ideal Summer going home outfit would be a maxi dress with a bolero and flip-flops.

-Post C-Section Products you’ll need in Your Postpartum Recovery Kit at home
+Post c-section Products you’ll need in your postpartum survival kit at home

 Since you’re not going to want to be frantically running out to the store with your newborn when you can barely walk, I highly recommend having these things on hand before you get home from the hospital.